domhabersack/domhabersack.com/_posts/2019-10-07-as-a-user-story.md

 categories: ["Business", "Agile", "Scrum"]
 date: 2019-10-07 08:05
 excerpt: Adding a single sentence to our tickets helps us focus on what is important.
 Let’s explore what goes into a good user story.
-hero_alt: An empty frame in front of a wall, accompanied by a small cactus.
+heroAlt: An empty frame in front of a wall, accompanied by a small cactus.
-hero_caption: Don’t start your tickets with nothing.
+heroCaption: Don’t start your tickets with nothing.
 ---
 Some collaboration between team members happens through project management software such as Jira.
 Product Owners create tickets for open tasks and developers turn them into reality.
 To emphasize the impact of a ticket, we can include how and why it will affect our customers.
 Written as “user stories”, these explanations help us focus on what is important.
 Let’s explore what user stories are and how we can write good ones to increase focus in our teams.